 The Gambia is situated on either side of the Gambia River, the nation’s namesake, which flows through the centre of The Gambia and empties into the Atlantic Ocean.
 The country captivating array of attractions belies its tiny size.
 It encompasses: golden beaches backed by swaying palms and sprinkled with scenic lagoons, sleepy fishing villages and biologically rich coastal reserves.

 Gambia has unique quality features over many other destinations.
 It is only six hours flight from major European destinations with no jet lag.
 Gambia’s coastline is covered with golden beaches backed by swaying palms and sprinkled with scenic lagoons, sleepy fishing villages and biologically rich coastal reserves.

 The Gambia is a popular and affordable all year round destination attracting tourists in search of sun, sand, sea, nature and varied cultural experience and of which this unique country has plenty.
 The Gambia’s land is fertile for agriculture and the country also relies on fishing and tourism in the capital – Banjul.

-We provide meaningful volunteer work in Gambia to contribute to sustainable development programs in The Gambia, and then explore the local Gambian culture and diverse environments of the country during your stay with us.
-The Gambia volunteering programs serve the most vulnerable community members of the societies in country.
-The main focus is providing education and healthcare to hundreds of children and poor dwellers in the communities.
+We provide meaningful volunteer work in Gambia to contribute to sustainable development programs in the country, and then explore the local Gambian culture and diverse environments of the country during your stay with us.
+The volunteer work in Gambia serves the most vulnerable community members of the societies in country.

 As a volunteer in Gambia, you will experience traditional life and participate in daily activities such as visiting elderly villagers, construction and building, teaching children in outside classrooms, assisting in the setting up vegetable gardens, youth health talks, high school English teaching, feeding animals as well as health outreach programs and so many other activities.